 One of the top snorkel spots in the BVI.
 Located at Treasure Point in Privateer Bay.
 The 3 shallow caves offer spectacular rock formations, crystal clear calm water, and abundance of tropical fish and sponge formations.
 The holes in the top of the caves let sunlight through giving an aquarium like snorkel experience.

 Known by this name because these rock pinnacles look like an Indian bonnet located off Pelican Island.
 The area is a shallow crystal clear experience for snorkelers and divers to see not only reef fish, but ocean fish as they swim by.
 Pelicans dive bomb the bait fish as these ocean fish chase them.
 There are large coral colorful heads and canyons from the steep pinnacles rising out of the water.
+This is a very popular for Scuba divers s it is a moderate dive with a nice easy profile.

 Salt Island is the location of the RMS (Royal Mail Steamer) Rhone shipwreck, one of the first iron ships built.
 It sank in a hurricane in 1867 on the western end of the island.
 The wreck currently lies in 20-80 feet of water and is heavily encrusted with colorful corals and sponges.
 The support beams of the bow are exposed and look like Greek columns and the massive propeller can be seen while snorkeling.
 The movie “The Deep” starring Jacqueline Bisset was filmed here.
+This is definitely one of the best Scuba dive sites in the Caribbean.

 This “Fat Virgin” was named by Christopher Columbus.
 Spanish Town and Leverick Bay are quaint local villages with many Caribbean style shops and restaurants.